 Martin didn’t know where to turn after many years of illness and mental health challenges, but now he wants to share his story about how his life has improved.

 “My story began after my partner and I separated.

-“After this I had learnt about CN4C through Facebook and went in to see what this was all about.
+“After this, I had learnt about Cornwall Neighbourhoods for Change (CN4C) through Facebook and went in to see what this was all about.

 “I then started going out to coffee mornings and am now going to volunteer.

 “I now feel like I can cope better.
 I feel great when I am not at home because I now have somewhere I can go and chat, use the facilities and have a cup of tea nearly every day.

 “I just want to say since I started with the BBO Project, I have never met a greater bunch of people.
 The people that come and join in, as well as the projects, are great to meet too”.